AVEVA/CONNECT-data-services-developer-docs/content/communities/community-roles.md

 ### Community owner

 The community owner refers to the tenant that created a community.
 A community owner is not a role and is not granted any privileges.
-By default, Tenant Administrators are granted the privilege to create communities.
+By default, Tenant Administrators have the privilege needed to create communities.